brunothelima/vue-forme/README.md

 ## Using forme **createForme** and **useForme** functions:

   Complex forms always brings up complex customizations.
-That can make it dificult to work with 3rd party libraries. **Forme** uses it's own composable function to handle the <Forme /> component, and you can easily use it too!
+That can make it dificult to work with 3rd party libraries. **Forme** uses it's own composable function to handle the ```html<forme />``` component, and you can easily use it too!

   With the **createForme** and **useForme** function, you can bring all forme's power to your own form component in the following way: